-• Applications for grants must be linked to a specific program or service (operating and capital).
-Funding that does not have a specific link to a program or service (all or in part), will be discussed at Council with direction provided to staff.

-- Grant funding must be assessed in consideration with the long-term financial implications of receiving it and a risk mitigation strategy must be identified to outline the approach to be taken if grant funding is discontinued. - Programs or services considered for grant funding must be linked to the City of Guelph's Strategic Plan. - In the event the grant requires a matching contribution from the City and it is not in the approved budget, ET approval is required at the application stage and Council approval is required to execute the contribution grant agreement.
+- Applications for grants must be linked to a specific program or service (operating and capital)and/or in accordance with the City's Strategic Plan.
+Funding that does not have a specific link to the Strategic Plan or a program or service (all or in part), will be discussed at Council with direction provided to staff. - Grant funding must be assessed in consideration with the long-term financial implications of receiving it and a risk mitigation strategy must be identified to outline the approach to be taken if grant funding is discontinued. - Programs or services considered for grant funding must be linked to the City of Guelph's Strategic Plan. - In the event the grant requires a matching contribution from the City and it is not in the approved budget, ET approval is required at the application stage and Council approval is required to execute the contribution grant agreement.